OneEsk19/Zymoseptoria-tritici/README.md

 * high_missing_indv.Rmd
   - This removes the 3 individuals that evaded the initial vcf filter (due to being only very slightly above lower threshhold)
   - Then recodes the main VCF

-* loci.csv
-  - MOVE THIS TO /data_sheets and rename to: all_loci_snpIndex

-* metadata_wrangling
-  - various bits and bobs to aid with my understanding of the dataset

-* pcadapt_first_try.Rmd
-  - First attempt at using this package.
-  - Ran into problems
-  - Retained this file simply to document problems encountered.

 * pcadapt_workflow.Rmd
   - Using package pcadapt to perform genome scans for selection based on principal component analysis